jkudase/Analysis_of_Semi-Supervised_Learning_and_Data_Augmentation_Techniques-/README.md

 Implemented a semi-supervised learning algorithms using convolutional neural networks.

-Experiment with the following semi-supervised learning algorithms, Entropy Minimization and MixUp.
+Experimented with the following semi-supervised learning algorithms, Entropy Minimization and MixUp.
 Conducted experiments with the CIFAR-10 dataset.

 The following are the experiments that were conducted.
 1) Implemented a deep convolutional neural network using only the labeled training data and reported its performance on the test data.
 (Baseline)